-In 2009, Al McNab (Guitar) brought The Rev. (Lead Vocals) into Johnny No. A few years later, this band from Mobile, Al. added Tarleton “T” McNab’s bass to their mix.
-The current line-up also includes Sam Gaston (Drums) and Joel Andrews (Keyboard).
-Johnny No has been spreading what they call the Port City Ne’er-Do-Well Blues.
+In 2009, guitarist Al McNab brought vocalist The Rev. into Johnny No. A few years later, this band from Mobile, Al. added Tarleton “T” McNab’s bass to their mix.
+After the band's two-year hiatus, Johnny No finally found a rhythmic fit with seasoned percussionist Sam Gaston, who has lent his drums to the legendary Azalea City metal band Mutant Speed, Celtic group Mithril and the improv jazz outfit Third Voice.
+For the past decade, Johnny No has been spreading a trademark blues rock style that they call the Port City Ne’er-Do-Well Blues.
 After the release of their debut album “The Riviera Sessions, Vol. 1,” High Times Magazine recognized them as an “Unsigned Band of the Week.”
-Afterwards, they went on to open for acts such as J. Roddy Walston & the Business, Bobby Rush, Anders Osbourne and Luther Dickinson.
+Afterwards, they went on to open for acts such as J. Roddy Walston & the Business, Bobby Rush, Anders Osbourne & Luther Dickinson and Blues Traveler.
 They were also fortunate enough to open for Eddie Kirkland shortly before his passing.
-Johnny No is a veteran of Mobile’s SouthSounds Music Festival, Mississippi Gulf Coast Blues and Heritage Festival, BayFest (Alabama’s Largest Music Festival), Juke Joint Fest (Clarksdale, Ms.) and the International Blues Challenge.
+Johnny No is a veteran of SouthSounds Music Festival (Mobile, Al.), Mississippi Gulf Coast Blues and Heritage Festival, BayFest (Alabama’s Largest Music Festival), Juke Joint Fest (Clarksdale, Ms.) and the International Blues Challenge (Memphis, Tn.).